 Action group will develop a portfolio of innovative financial solutions that unlock investment

-Heating and hot water in our homes together account for almost 40 percent of the UK’s energy consumption and 20 percent of total greenhouse gas emissions.
+Heating and hot water in our buildings accounts for almost 40 percent of the UK’s energy consumption and 20 percent of total greenhouse gas emissions.
 To meet the UK Government’s legally binding net-zero 2050 targets, a near complete decarbonisation of our heating systems is required.

 Launched by the Green Finance Institute as part of its Coalition for the Energy Efficiency of Buildings (CEEB), the Zero Carbon Heating Taskforce convenes a focused group of CEEB members from financial services, local and national government, the energy and construction industries, academia and civil society, together with experts from the heating sector, to design, launch and scale the financing mechanisms needed to enable the rapid adoption of zero-carbon heating technologies in individual buildings and across entire districts of the UK.